 - Complain about broadcast, online or physical products

-- If you’re complaining about music in the workplace or at a live event, please contact PPL PRS Ltd who handle public performance licensing.
+- If you’re complaining about music in the workplace or at a live event please contact PPL PRS Ltd who handle public performance licensing.

-If we fail to resolve or deal with a complaint to a member or music user’s satisfaction, the member or user can refer the unresolved complaint to Ombudsman Services, who provide an independent, free of charge, complaint investigation service.
+If we fail to resolve or deal with a complaint to a member or music user’s satisfaction, the member or user can refer the unresolved complaint to Dispute Resolution Ombudsman Limited, who provide an independent, free of charge, complaint investigation service.
 Please visit page 19 (if you are a member) or 37 (if you are a licensee) of our Code of Conduct to find out more about this and the types of complaint the Ombudsman has jurisdiction to investigate.